Baboy PHPigs

 The Real Comparison: Total Cost of Ownership

 This is where most buyers get it wrong.
 They compare weaner prices and pick the cheapest one.
 But feed is 60-70% of total cost, and FCR varies dramatically by breed.
-Here's what the full batch actually costs:
+Here's what the full batch actually costs at 2026 commercial feed prices (₱36/kg blended average across starter, grower, and finisher) and a conservative ₱180/kg farmgate stress test:

 MetricNative CrossLW x LandraceDuroc-SiredCommercial Hybrid